-2.2.11 Risk Management conclusion
+2.3.11 Risk Management conclusion

 FSANZ has considered the maximum amounts requested for 2'-FL/DFL, LNT, 6'-SL and 3'-SL in the context of the safety, technical, nutrition and health effects assessment.
 This included estimated dietary intakes and naturally occurring levels in human milk, potential beneficial health effects and alignment with international regulations.
-Based on this assessment which found no public health and safety concerns with the requested permissions, FSANZ has prepared a draft variation to the Code to permit the voluntary addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL, meeting the Applicant's specifications, to IFP.
-The proposed approach to permit these substances individually supports the principle of minimum effective regulation and minimisation of technical barriers to trade.
+Based on this assessment which found no public health and safety concerns with the requested permissions, FSANZ has approved a draft variation to the Code to permit the voluntary addition of the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL, meeting the applicant's specifications, to infant formula products.
+Permitting these substances individually supports the principle of minimum effective regulation and minimisation of technical barriers to trade.

-If the draft variation is approved, the addition of the permitted forms of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to IFP will be subject to relevant requirements and conditions in the Code, which include the following:
+The addition of the permitted forms of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to infant formula products will be subject to relevant existing requirements and conditions in the Code, and include the following amendments: